JeffDeCola/concourse-resource-template/docs/_includes/README.md

 ## TESTED, BUILT & PUSHED TO DOCKERHUB USING CONCOURSE CI

-To automate the creation of the `resource-template` docker image, a concourse ci pipeline will unit test, build and push the docker image to dockerhub.
+To automate the creation of the `resource-template` Docker Image, a concourse ci pipeline will unit test, build and push the Docker Image to DockerHub.

 ![IMAGE - resource-template concourse ci piepline - IMAGE](pics/resource-template-pipeline.jpg)

 A _ci/.credentials.yml_ file needs to be created for your _slack_url_, _repo_github_token_, and _dockerhub_password_.

-Use fly to upload the the pipeline file _ci/pipline.yml_ to concourse:
+Use fly to upload the the pipeline file _ci/pipline.yml_ to Concourse:

 ```bash
 fly -t ci set-pipeline -p resource-template -c ci/pipeline.yml --load-vars-from ci/.credentials.yml